DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 debate about what should be done in this renewed space and to establish the rules of coexistence that will make it possible to accommodate the numerous practices now emerging.
-A legitimate policy must arbitrate between the developing possibilities to make the Internet a legitimate space too.
+A legitimate policy must arbitrate between the developing possibilities so as to make the Internet a legitimate space too.
 Failing this the Internet will be destroyed by conflicting claims.
 May this book help the Internet survive singular interests and contribute to it remaining a truly global space for humanity.